HippoCampusRobotics/fav_docs/installation/ide_setup.rst

 .. image:: /res/images/vscode_terminal_problems.png

 In the **PROBLEMS** tab you can apply a filter to only show problems for the currently active files.
 The following image shows problems of several kinds.
-For example a syntax error due to a missing colon in line 11 or a rather cosmetic problem in line 62 that exceeds the specified line length of 80 characters.
+For example, a syntax error due to a missing colon in line 11 or a rather cosmetic problem in line 62 that exceeds the specified line length of 80 characters.

 .. image:: /res/images/vscode_problems_tab.png

 Formatting
 **********

 There are tools out there to help you keep your code neat and clean, called formatters.
 In the provided :file:`settings.json` file a formatter has been already selected.
-To apply formatting on your currently active file hit :kbd:`Ctrl` + :kbd:`Shift` + :kbd:`I`.
+To apply formatting on your currently active file, hit :kbd:`Ctrl` + :kbd:`Shift` + :kbd:`I`.

 .. note:: Formatting can only be applied if your code is syntactically correct.